Lesterpaintstheworld/terminal-velocity/characters/human_characters/isabella_torres/interaction_scripts.md

 ### Scene 4: Reflection
 *Setting: Isabella's office, late at night, reflecting on the day's discussions with Marcus.*

 **Isabella**: "Sometimes I wonder if my push for ethical AI is too idealistic.
 Can we truly balance innovation with the needs of society?
-I fear that if we prioritize growth over ethics, we may lose sight of our true mission."
+I fear that if we prioritize growth over ethics, we may lose sight of our true mission.
+This chapter emphasizes the importance of ethical considerations in the development of AI technologies and the need for responsible governance."

 ### Identified Gaps
 - **Emotional Depth**: Current dialogues lack emotional stakes, which could enhance the tension between Isabella and Marcus.